|

 social, cultural and economic policy.
 Consequently, if society were to learn

-to think about economic matters outside the neoclassical conceptual system,
+to think about economic matters outside the neoclassical conceptual system, it

 economics regards competition as a